mapeveri/django-musette/roadmap.rst

 1. [X] Issue #106 Rename validator
 2. [X] Issue #104 Not show screen forums if has a one forum
+3. [X] Issue #107 Remove Abstract model in Profile
-3. [] Issue #85 Improve the sending of emails
+4. [] Issue #85 Improve the sending of emails
-4. [] Issue #87 Migrate web sockets to django-channels
+5. [] Issue #87 Migrate web sockets to django-channels
-5. [] Issue #81 Add docker container
+6. [] Issue #81 Add docker container
-6. [] If errors are found in the previous version.
+7. [] If errors are found in the previous version.
 They will be arranged